smarigowda/thecloudbootcamp/README.md

 # Task

-- Use `-var-file` command line option to specify any variable definitions file, which can provide value to Terraform input variables
+- Use `output` block to output the S3 bucket name

 ## Pre-requisite